j4asper/dmr.py/README.md

 - [ ] Add wider tests with different types of cars or bikes.

 ## Issue we can't do anything about.
 If you have used this tool, you might notice that it is slow AF.
 That is probably due to our government using multiple 80-100 GB XML files as the databse for all vehicles in Denmark.
 It roughly takes about 3 seconds to do a lookup on the DMR site.
+Caching is __highly__ recommended!